 Square foot gardening is most often used for growing veggies, herbs and greens in a small space.
 It’s a simple concept that cuts down on gardening chores, saves money, water and seed, and grows healthier plants that are easily harvested when you want.
-Basically, square foot gardening is the theory that instead of planting in rows, you build a grid of one foot squares, fill with lightweight soil, and manage crop rotation by simply replanting an empty square whenever you harvest.
-We love this take on square foot gardening is, and how to use it to get the best crop ever!
+Basically, square foot gardening is the theory that instead of planting in rows, you build a gardening grid of one foot squares, fill with lightweight soil, and manage crop rotation by simply replanting an empty square whenever you harvest.
+Here is all about what square foot gardening is, and how to use it to get the best crop ever!

 Benefits of gardening this way?

 - You can grow a lot more in a much smaller space with this intensive planting method.

 - Instead of sowing seeds thickly though out a row, you only need 2-3 seeds per square to grow one plant that doesn’t need the thinning that rows require.